ihuhuhu/RAC/README.md

 # Balancing Value Underestimation and Overestimation with Realistic Actor-Critic
 Author's PyTorch implementation of Realistic Actor-Critic(RAC) for OpenAI gym tasks.

 Method is tested on [MuJoCo](http://www.mujoco.org/) continuous control tasks in [OpenAI gym](https://github.com/openai/gym).
 If you use our code or data please cite the [paper](https://arxiv.org/abs/2110.09712).
+Networks are trained using [PyTorch 1.9](https://github.com/pytorch/pytorch) and Python 3.8.

 ### Usage
 Experiments on single environments can be run by calling: